Use the tools already in the room

 One example gets followed until the next step is clear.

-Choose the work route
+Choose the work path

 Set permissions by purpose